wellington-damasio/testando_git/about.md

 Some window tiling software would be good too...

 With LunaVim I would be able to write code, install packages, manage GitHub repositories and operate server and backend apps in the same place

+### I have to move out
+The current place where I live right now is too noisy, I need som, silence and peace